WE ARE GOING TO MAKE IT

 A lot of material, knowledge and talent is available in the region.
 Is it necessary that we import so much?
 Can’t we grow the raw materials ourselves?
 And can’t we make the materials and products ourselves?
 A collaboration between people who still know how and young people who can work with the new digital tools?
 If we do so, the region remains attractive to live in and we can furnish our homes, businesses and schools with materials that are locally produced.
 And when we no longer need the stuff, they are reused or go back into the ground.

 Make it local

-Commissioned by the municipality of De Marne, House of Design started the project ‘We are going to make it’ in September 2016.
+Commissioned by the municipality of De Marne, House of Design started the pilot ‘We are going to make it’ in September 2016.
 We investigated the possibilities of local crops, materials, knowledge, talent and demand, in order to achieve local, sustainable production chains for the region.
 We link the local manufacturing industry to 21st-century skills such as digital fabrication, resulting in new insights and innovative ideas.
 Young people inspire us with new techniques by letting them discover how they can play a role in their own future in the region.